Bodera/LearnPath_Mathematics/statistics/solved-list3.md

 n: sum of all relative frequencies
 ```

-knowing this, the standard deviation can now be calculate:
+knowing this, the standart deviation can now be calculate:

 ```
 s = √( ((5.5 - 23.35714286)² * 27 + (16.5 - 23.35714286)² * 13 + (27.5 - 23.35714286)² * 16 +